 KNOW THE TIDES.
 Some headlands can be rounded only at low- to mid-tide.
 Many creek and river mouths can be waded only at low tide.
 Use your smartphone or a printed tide table to stay on top of the tides.
 And note that the timing of high and low tide varies along the coast; there's a two-hour difference between high tide at north and south ends of the OCT.

 DON'T COUNT ON GETTING WATER FROM CREEKS.
-I do not recommend drinking even filtered surface water while hiking the OCT,as we backpackers typically do from headwater streams high in the mountains.
+I recommend against drinking even filtered surface water while hiking the OCT, as backpackers typically do from headwater streams high in the mountains.
 By the time water has trickled down to the shoreline, it may have been contaminated by highway runoff and by herbicides or pesticides from agriculture and industrial tree farms, not to mention the usual contamination from animal (and human) feces.
 Fortunately, there are a lot of sources of potable water along the OCT, at state parks and other public restrooms.
 Only on certain stretches south of Florence (especially south of Gold Beach) will you need to carry more than a day's supply of water.

 PLEASE USE PUBLIC TOILETS!
 The Oregon Coast is not a wilderness area.
 And feces don't break down in sandy dunes like they do in soil.
-There are plenty of public toilets along the OCT; locations are noted in Day Hiking: Oregon Coast (and indicated on detailed maps in Hiking the Oregon Coast Trail).
+There are plenty of public toilets along the OCT; locations are noted on maps in Hiking the Oregon Coast Trail.
 Just in case, be sure to carry the means to make an emergency pit stop: a lightweight trowel for digging, toilet paper, a resealable plastic bag for used TP, and hand sanitizer.
 If you don't know the proper way to dig a "cat hole," look it up.

 Hiking the Oregon Coast Trail